The Third Sector makes a direct impact on the growth of

 Outcome Agreements.
 The Scottish Government is committed to the

 development of an enterprising third sector in Scotland.
-Over the

 Opening up Public Sector Markets to the Third